Product Design with a Foundation Year - BA (Hons)

 In order to complete this course you must successfully complete all the following CORE modules (totalling 120 credits):

-This module will introduce basic principles and considerations when designing for various scales of manufacture, helping you to develop an awareness of the impact of economies of scale on design thinking.
+"Design in Context" explores design principles and considerations for designing within various contexts, helping you to develop an awareness of the impact of economies of scale on design thinking.
 The module will introduce fundamental strategies in designing for different markets and you will explore the relationships between scale, context and implementation.

 Year two